ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

 established.
 The stream that carries the CONNECT request is used to exchange bidirectional data for the session.
 This stream will be referred to as a *CONNECT stream*.
 The stream ID of a CONNECT stream, which will be referrred to as a *Session ID*, is used to uniquely identify a given WebTransport session within the connection.
+WebTransport using HTTP/2 uses extended CONNECT with the same `webtransport` HTTP Upgrade Token as {{WEBTRANSPORT-H3}}.
+This Upgrade Token uses the Capsule Protocol as defined in {{HTTP-DATAGRAM}}.

-After the session is established, endpoints exchange *WebTransport frames* using the bidirectional CONNECT stream.
+After the session is established, endpoints exchange WebTransport messages using the Capsule Protocol on the bidirectional CONNECT stream, the "data stream" as defined in {{Section 3.1 of HTTP-DATAGRAM}}.

 Within this stream, *WebTransport streams* and *WebTransport datagrams* are multiplexed.
-In HTTP/2, WebTransport frames are carried in HTTP/2 DATA frames.
+In HTTP/2, WebTransport capsules are carried in HTTP/2 DATA frames.
 Multiple independent WebTransport sessions can share a connection if the HTTP version supports that, as HTTP/2 does.

-WebTransport frames closely mirror a subset of QUIC frames and provide the essential WebTransport features.
+WebTransport capsules closely mirror a subset of QUIC frames and provide the essential WebTransport features.
 Within a WebTransport session, endpoints can

-* create and use bidirectional or unidirectional streams with no additional round trips using WT_STREAM frames
+* create and use bidirectional or unidirectional streams with no additional round trips using the WT_STREAM capsule

 Stream creation and data flow on streams uses flow control mechanisms modeled on those in QUIC.
-Flow control is managed using the WebTransport frames:
+Flow control is managed using the WebTransport capsules:
 WT_MAX_DATA, WT_MAX_STREAM_DATA, WT_MAX_STREAMS, WT_DATA_BLOCKED,
 WT_STREAM_DATA_BLOCKED, and WT_STREAMS_BLOCKED.
 Flow control for the CONNECT stream as a whole, as provided by the HTTP version in use, applies in addition to any WebTransport-session-level flow control.

-WebTransport streams can be aborted using a WT_RESET_STREAM frame and a receiver can request that a sender stop sending with a WT_STOP_SENDING frame.
+WebTransport streams can be aborted using a WT_RESET_STREAM capsule and a receiver can request that a sender stop sending with a WT_STOP_SENDING capsule.

 A WebTransport session is terminated when the CONNECT stream that created it is closed.
 This implicitly closes all WebTransport streams that were